HeatherRemacle/exchangelabops/phases/apply.md

 - text: Identify Capacity
   href: '#identify-capacity'
 ---
+There is increasing demand in the BC Public Service to adopt Digital Principles for service delivery.
+The incredible results achieved by teams supported by the Exchange Lab

 #### Pre-conditions
 - You've spent some time getting familiar with the Service Design and Delivery standard, and service innovation methods, including Agile Delivery.
 - Your organization has not already developed a digital service that uses modern, digital delivery methods and has capacity to support your program.